-The haze in a can is one of my favorites – It produces thick smoke, it is light and portable.
+The haze in a can is another one of my favorites – It produces thick smoke, it is also lightweight and portable.
 Although they are not exactly cheap, a can of haze can actually last pretty long.

 P.S.
 I have considered using cheap hair spray as an alternative, but they did not stick in the air for long.